PeterCamilleri/mysh/README.md

 2. Internal Commands - These commands are recognized by having the first word in the input match a word stored in an internal hash of command actions.
 For more information see Internal Commands below.
-3. External mysh scripts - These commands are recognized by having the first word in the input have the extension (*.mysh) of a mysh script file.
-A mysh script file is executed exactly as if the user had typed in each line by hand at the console.
-4. External Ruby Commands - These commands are recognized by having the first word in the input have the extension (*.rb) of a ruby source file.
-For more information see External Ruby Commands below.
+3. External mysh files - These commands are recognized by having the first word in the input have a recognized extension.
+That is (*.rb) of a ruby source file, (*.mysh) for a mysh script file and (*.txt) for a text file.
+For more information see External Mysh Commands below.
-5. External Commands - Any command not matching any of the above is sent to the system shell for execution.
+4. External Commands - Any command not matching any of the above is sent to the system shell for execution.
 For more information see External Commands below.

 Notes: